 The ACA created a nationwide open enrollment period for on-marketplace plans (carriers are permitted to have different open enrollment periods for off-marketplace plans but with few exceptions most carriers follow the on-marketplace rules).
-For 2019 it runs from November 1, 2018 through December 15, 2018 for a January 1, 2019 effective date.
+For 2020 it will run from November 1, 2019 through December 15, 2019 for a January 1, 2020 effective date.

 During open enrollment anyone can purchase individual and family health insurance on their own.

 However, if you experience a major life changing event (termed a "qualifying life event" under the law) you may be eligible to purchase a personal Obamacare plan outside of the ACA's open enrollment period.

 What Are Some Qualifying Life Events?

 Qualifying life events that may trigger a special enrollment period for yourself and your family outside of the ACA's open enrollment period include the following:

 - The birth or adoption of a child